WebOrigami/docs/content/pattern/transform.md

 ${ pattern/map/htmlObject.js }
 ```

-This `transform` function takes a map of markdown and returns a virtual map of HTML — but the resulting virtual map is actually _lazy_.
-It does not do any substantive work when it is created!
+This `HtmlMap` class takes a `Map` of markdown and returns a new `Map` of HTML.
+The resulting map is _lazy_: it does not do any substantive work when it is created!

 The real work — to enumerate the HTML keys, and to get the values of those keys — will only be performed when we actually traverse the map.
 This laziness is a vital aspect of the transformation; we can use this map in various ways and be sure we are only doing the minimum work necessary.